 Certain information relating to BIPRU 11.5 has been omitted on the basis that it has been deemed to be immaterial or proprietary/confidential.
 The Firm regards information as material in the disclosure if its omission or misstatement could change or influence the assessment or decision of a user relying on that information for the purpose of making economic decisions.
 The Firm regards information as proprietary/confidential if sharing that information with the public would undermine its competitive position.
 Proprietary/confidential information may include information on products or systems which, if shared with competitors, would render the Firm’s investments therein less valuable.
 Further, the Firm must regard information as confidential if there are obligations to customers or other counterparty relationships binding the Firm to confidentiality.

 The Firm is authorised and regulated by the FCA and as such is subject to minimum regulatory capital requirements.
 The Firm is categorised by the FCA, for capital purposes, as a collective portfolio management investment (“CPMI”) firm.
 It is an investment management firm.
-The Firm had no trading book exposures in 2017 as it was only authorised by the FCA on 22 December 2017 and did not begin actively trading until January 2018.
+The Firm began actively trading in January 2018.
 The Firm is not required to prepare consolidated reporting for prudential purposes.

 As a CPMI firm, Albar has an initial capital requirement of €125k and an ongoing capital resource requirement which comprises the greater of:

-Plus, for the latter two items, whichever is the applicable of:
+Plus, for the latter two items (ii and iii above), whichever is the applicable of:

 Albar calculates the credit risk applicable to its non-AIFM activities under the simplified approach.

-The Firm has deemed the fixed overhead requirement to be the higher of these values and this is therefore used for the purposes of the Pillar 1 calculation.
+The Firm has deemed the sum of market risk and credit risk to be the higher of these values and this is therefore used for the purposes of the Pillar 1 calculation.

 As Albar does not deal as a principal and holds no current assets other than cash, in sterling or foreign currency, the Firm’s non-trading book market risk requirement is the Foreign Currency Position Risk Requirement for which the Firm multiplies the sum of the absolute values of its ‘open currency position’ by 8%.